MitchBrenner/logoless-app/README.md

 - Only applies the blur once that confidence threshold is met

 This ensures the blur is only applied if the watermark is **consistently detected** over time — increasing accuracy and avoiding unnecessary modifications.

+### 📁 Why I Used File Picker Instead of Camera Roll

+To ensure consistent `.mp4` support and reliable access to video files, I chose to use `expo-document-picker`.
+This opens the device's **file directory** instead of the photo gallery, allowing users to explicitly select `.mp4` files.
+The result is a smoother, more predictable video upload experience for the user.

 ### 📸 How to Use the App